patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Who are the users?

-Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least), we’ll see why in a bit, through `Good Point 7: a cast of thousands` - from http://wiki.scratch.mit.edu/wiki/Scratch_Statistics and there are 10s of millions of projects and millions of users as per https://scratch.mit.edu/statistics/.
+Well, it seems to be primarily educationalists and UK scholastic years 3-8 (at least), we’ll see why in a bit, through `Good Point 7: a cast of thousands` - from http://wiki.scratch.mit.edu/wiki/Scratch_Statistics and https://scratch.mit.edu/statistics there are 10s of millions of projects and millions of users.

 # A Whistle Stop tour